-Starbucks is closing all stores nationwide for racial bias training — and baristas say the problem runs deeper than many customers realize
+Starbucks is closing all stores nationwide for racial-bias training — yet baristas say the problem runs deeper than many customers realize

 - REUTERS/Stefan Wermuth

 - On April 12, a Starbucks manager called the police to arrest two black men at a Philadelphia location.
-In response to protests, the coffee chain will hold an “implicit racial bias training” on May 29.
+In response to protests of the arrests, the coffee chain will hold an “implicit racial-bias training” on May 29.

 - In more than a dozen interviews with Business Insider, former and current baristas are divided on the training.
 While some feel optimistic, others view it as a PR stunt – with one barista saying Starbucks was simply “trying to save their a–es.”

-- Most black and Latino baristas we interviewed said they have experienced explicit racism on the job, sharing experiences such as being called the n-word “with a hard r.”
+- Most black and Latino baristas we interviewed said they have experienced explicit racism on the job, sharing experiences such as being called the N-word “with a hard ‘r.'”

 - In general, the baristas said that the Philadelphia incident was a result of institutional racism, a problem much larger than Starbucks.

-On the afternoon of May 29, Starbucks will shutter every US store – more than 8,000 across the country – after police arrested two black men at a Philadelphia location on April 12.
+On the afternoon of May 29, Starbucks will shutter every US store, more than 8,000 across the country, after police arrested two black men at a Philadelphia location on April 12.

 Minutes after arriving for a business meeting, one of the men asked to use the restroom without ordering any food or drinks.
 A white store manager responded by calling 9-1-1 on the men, who witnesses say “didn’t do anything.”
-Footage of the arrest quickly went viral, sparking a national backlash against the coffee chain.
+Footage of the arrest quickly went viral, sparking a national backlash against the chain.

 Starbucks later announced plans to close stores for several hours on May 29 to “conduct racial-bias education geared toward preventing discrimination in our stores.”
 The training will cover topics including “implicit bias” and “conscious inclusion.”